Mohamed Yonis: Minister of Foreign Affairs

 During Yonis' tenure, Somaliland also saw improvement in international relations.
 In June 2015, he took part in the 25th World Economic Forum on Africa in Cape Town, South Africa, where he represented Somaliland and led a discussion on Africa's security landscape.

 Yonis redeveloped the Ministry's human resources, infrastructure, policies and procedures, and communication, and established many services to citizens including visas, entry permits, and business certificates.
 He restructured the Ministry to better fulfill its mandate, including recruiting experienced Somalilanders to work as advisors in the legal, communication, political affairs, and international cooperation fields.

 He used this international platform to discuss the many obstacles facing Somaliland at the time, including low employment rates amongst the youth, inequality, and potential avenues to tackle these issues through fairer policies and encouragement of foreign investment.
 Yonis showcased Somaliland to world leaders and presented the nation's achievements, including the peace and stability enjoyed in Somaliland and its economic development potential, to new investors.

 He strengthened relations with many countries through formal and informal meetings with senior government officials from Kenya, Ethiopia, Turkey, Egypt, the United Arab Emirates, Norway, Belgium, Ireland, the U.K., and many more.
 He continued to raise Somaliland's profile and achievements through interviews with leading media outlets including CNBC Africa, NRK Norway, Sky News, CNN, KTN Kenya, and The Guardian.
 Yonis' other achievements include drafting Somaliland’s first Foreign Policy and Recognition Seeking Strategy presented to the Presidency.

 Yonis resigned his position, along with eleven other government officials, in 2015 when President Silanyo unilaterally selected Muse Bihi Abdi, his party chairman, to succeed him as the parties presidential candidate in the upcoming election.

 Personal life

-Yonis is married to Halima Mumin.
-They have four children: Ahmed, Fatima, Zacharia, and Sophia.
-They have lived in Many countries across the globe.

 He holds a Bachelor's Degree in Political Science from Miami University and an MPA in Public Administration from Harvard University.